mitxela/git-animate/README.md

 Only works on a single file.
 If the repo has multiple files being changed in it, you will probably need to alter this script to filter out the one you want.
 It is a good idea to rebase any merge commits so that the history reads as if it was written by a single author.

-`pip install git whatthepatch keyboard`
+`pip install GitPython whatthepatch keyboard`

 `process.py` reads the git history and outputs the patches as a list of tuples representing changes.
 E.g. `python process.py > allpatches.txt`